-Seeking emotional support in the aftermath of sexual violence is very important for recovery.
-Pitt’s Sexual Harassment and Assault Response and Education program offers counseling services designed to assist students who have experienced;
+Seeking emotional support in the aftermath of sexual violence is important for recovery.
+Pitt’s SHARE program offers counseling services designed to assist students who have experienced:

 - sexual assault,